-Although we do not explicitly model the decision of a teacher to apply to a given school, we make some formal assumptions to restrict their choice set.34 We use data from the B&B to predict the number of offers a first-time teacher with a given set of observed characteristics receives.
-This prediction gives us the size of a teacher's offer set, $|\mathcal{O}i|$.35 We assign a consideration radius, r_i , to each teacher i, which denotes their maximum willingness to travel from home to work.36 Lam, Broderick and Toor (2018) detail how travel times vary by rurality level.
-We fix the consideration radius to 45 travel minutes, and so teachers living in urban (rural) areas consider schools at most 19.25 (27.75) miles from their home.^{37,38} Figure 4 provides stylized illustrations for the ways teachers incorporate these consideration radii into district and state boundaries.39
+predict the number of offers a first-time teacher receives.
+This prediction gives us the size of a teacher's offer set, $|\mathcal{O}i|^{40}$ We assign a consideration radius, r_i , to each teacher i, which denotes their maximum willingness to travel from home to work.41 Lam, Broderick and Toor (2018) detail how travel times vary by rurality level.
+We fix the consideration radius to 45 travel minutes, and so teachers living in urban (rural) areas consider schools at most 19.25 (27.75) miles from their home.^{42,43} Figure 3 shows examples of the ways teachers incorporate these consideration radii into district and state boundaries (see Appendix C).